Parents and Teens Taking Risks

 Dawn, Detroit, MI

-I would go back to school and get my masters in counseling and become a middle school counselor.
+I’d go back to school and get my masters in counseling and become a middle school counselor.
 I love my job teaching but there are days I already feel like a counselor.
 I just don’t think I could handle going back to school.

 Alison, Plano, TX